 |

-Frederick Douglass, the famous abolitionist who was born a slave in Maryland, believed that the ability to read and write was the first step towards freedom.
+Frederick Douglass, the famous abolitionist who was born enslaved in Maryland, believed that the ability to read and write was the first step towards freedom.
 He wrote: "Education�means emancipation; it means light and liberty."
-He learned to read while he was a slave in Baltimore.
+He learned to read while he was enslaved in Baltimore.
 At first, his mistress taught him, but then her husband forbade the lessons.
 Then he learned from friends on the street.
 He also attended Sabbath school when he could.
 As an adult, he published a famous anti-slavery newspaper called the North Star.

 When did slavery end in Maryland?